 He has worked as a communications and community relations advisor to businesses, first nation, provincial and federal governments.

-A successful land claims negotiator; mediator; alcohol and drug counselor.
+A successful land claims negotiator; mediator.